On automatic continuity of operators from ordered to topological vector spaces: Introduction and preliminaries

 \section{Introduction and preliminaries}

-Automatic boundedness of operators (enjoying some additional properties) plays significant role in analysis.
-For example, a nice theory exists on automatic continuity of algebra homomorphisms (see, e.g., \cite{D-1978,D-1984}).
-Another classical case is the automatic continuity of positive operators from Banach lattices to normed lattices \cite{AB-2006,AT-2007,AN-2009}.
-Apparently, the importance of boundedness of operators from a Banach space to a normed space lies in the Uniform Boundedness Principle for families of such operators.
-The present paper is devoted to the question how far one can go with several other kinds of operators from a Banach space to a topological vector space.
-This question has attracted an attention in several recent papers (see, for example, \cite{AEG-2022,E1-2026,E2-2026,E4-2025,EEG1-2025,GE-2022,G-2024,G-2026,JAM-2021,KTA-2025,ZSC-2023}).
+Automatic continuity of operators enjoying some additional properties plays significant role in analysis.
+For example, a nice theory exists on automatic continuity of algebra homomorphisms (see, e.g. \cite{D-1978,D-1984}).
+Another case is the automatic continuity of positive operators from Banach lattices to normed lattices \cite{AB-2006,AT-2007,AN-2009}.
+Apparently, importance of boundedness of operators from a Banach space to a normed space lies in the Uniform Boundedness Principle for families of these operators.
+This paper is devoted to the study of the question how far one can go with other kinds of operators from a Banach space to a topological vector space.
+This question has attracted an attention in several recent papers (see, for example, \cite{AEG-2022,E4-2025,E1-2026,E2-2026,EEG1-2025,EGS-2026,G-2024,G-2026,JAM-2021,KTA-2025,ZSC-2023}).

-Throughout, vector spaces are real, operators are linear, ${\cal L}(X,Y)$ stands for the space of operators between vector spaces $X$ and $Y$.
-We abbreviate a topological vector space (normed space, locally convex space, ordered vector space, ordered normed space, ordered Banach space) by \text{\rm TVS} (\text{\rm NS}, \text{\rm LCS}, \text{\rm OVS}, \text{\rm ONS}, \text{\rm OBS}).
-Symbol $x_\alpha\downarrow 0$ stands for a decreasing net such that $\inf\limits_\alpha x_\alpha=0$, and $[a,b]=\{x\in X: a\le x\le b\}$ for the order interval in an OVS $X$, where $a,b\in X$.
-Throughout, the symbol ${\cal L}(X,Y)$ stands for the space of operators between vector spaces $X$ and $Y$, and ${\rm L}(X,Y)$ for the space of bounded operators between NSs $X$ and $Y$, $B_X(a,r)=\{x\in X: d(x,a)\le r\}$ for the closed ball centered at $a\in X$ of radius $r\ge 0$ in a metric space $(X,d)$, and $B_X$ for $B_X(0,1)$ in NS $X$.
-It is proved in \cite[Theorem 2.1]{E2-2026} that order-to-norm bounded families of operators from a Banach lattice to an NS are equi-continuous.
-In \cite[Theorem 2.1]{EEG1-2025}, it was extended to the OBS setting.
+Throughout, vector spaces are real, and operators are linear.
+When suitable, we abbreviate a topological vector space (normed space, locally convex space, ordered vector space, ordered normed space, ordered Banach space) by \text{\rm TVS} (\text{\rm NS}, \text{\rm LCS}, \text{\rm OVS}, \text{\rm ONS}, \text{\rm OBS} respectively).
+In what follows, symbol $x_\alpha\downarrow 0$ stands for a decreasing net in an OVS such that $\inf\limits_\alpha x_\alpha=0$; $[a,b]=\{x\in X: a\le x\le b\}$ for an order interval in an OVS $X$; ${\cal L}(X,Y)$ for the space of operators between vector spaces $X$ and $Y$; $B_X(a,r)=\{x\in X: p(x,a)\le r\}$ for the closed ball centered at $a\in X$ of radius $r\ge 0$ in a metric space $(X,p)$; and $B_X:=B_X(0,1)$, where $X$ is a NS.
+It is proved in \cite[Theorem 2.1]{E2-2026} that each order-to-norm bounded family of operators from a Banach lattice to an NS is equi-continuous.
+In \cite[Theorem 2.1]{EEG1-2025}, this result is extended to the OBS setting.
+In \cite{E1-2026}, the further extension is obtained in the case of a TVS in the co-domain.
+In the present paper, we prove Theorem \ref{theorem 1} that generalizes \cite[Theorem 2.1]{E1-2026} to operators from an ordered Fr\'echet space with a closed generating cone to a TVS.